interested in 30 Seconds

 Conversation Starters

-"What are you most interested in learning right now?"
+"What topics do you find yourself most interested in discussing?"

 Journal Prompts